ondina-draia/ondina-draia/README.md

 ### Hi there everyone 👋

-🎓 &nbsp;I’m a bioinformatics engineer and currently doing a Bioinformatics PhD in Neuroscience and I have a Master of Software developement and data analysis (DLAD) degree.
+🎓 &nbsp;I’m a bioinformatics engineer and currently doing a Bioinformatics PhD in Neuroscience, I have a Master degree of Software developement and data analysis (DLAD).
 I've studied at Aix-Marseille University in Marseille, France

 🔭 I’m doing mainly single-cell RNA-seq data analysis